 During mineral exploration, remote sensing and geophysical surveys enables explorers to find and assess deposits without having to undertake massive exploration operations.
 Remote sensing may be used to map the geology and existing faults and fractures that localize the ore deposits or may be used to recognize rocks which have been hydrothermally altered.
-Remote sensing includes a number of tools and techniques including geographical information systems, radar, geographical information systems and sonar.
+Remote sensing includes a number of tools and techniques including geographical information systems, radar, and sonar.

-GROUND PENETRATING RADAR
+- GROUND PENETRATING RADAR

-Ground penetrating radar is a non-destructive geophysical survey that can detect subsurface features without drilling, probing, or digging.
-This method is likely to be the preferred method for exploration activities on the EPL.
+Ground penetrating radar is likely to be the preferred method for exploration activities on the EPL.
 This will most likely be undertaken by foot.